- Undergraduate Students

 All new freshmen students who wish to apply for College of Engineering scholarships (including those offered by departments, Women in Engineering and the Minority Engineering Program) must complete this online application.

-- You can submit the scholarship application as soon as you have an OSU user name from your admission application!
-You will need to activate your OSU user name before starting the scholarship application.
+- You can submit the scholarship application as soon as you have an Ohio State user name from your admission application!
+You will need to activate your Ohio State user name before starting the scholarship application.
 You can activate your account at my.osu.edu.

 - The application includes questions about your activities and involvement in high school and asks for a short essay describing how you are prepared to study engineering at Ohio State.